 Electrical & Electronic Systems

 For almost 60 years, Lincoln Tech’s Columbia, MD campus has been the place to train for hands-on careers in the in-demand electrical and electronic systems technology fields.
-Now, electrical training at Lincoln tech makes even more sense as double-digit job growth is projected across Maryland by 2026, and the region offers one of the country’s highest average pay rates for electricians*.
+Now electrical training at Lincoln Tech makes even more sense as over 22,000 job openings are projected across Maryland between 2018 and 20281.

 The Electrical and Electronic Systems Technician program at our Columbia campus emphasizes low-voltage electronics as well as high-voltage electrical equipment like cabling, lighting fixtures, magnetic coils and relays, and much more.
 You’ll train inside the on-campus “Smart House” facility and gain hands-on experience working with mobile communications equipment.